home-assistant/home-assistant.io/source/_integrations/zeroconf.markdown

 ## `default_interface` auto detection

-If the `default_interface` is not set, the value is auto detected based on the system routing next hop for the mDNS broadcast address (`224.0.0.251`).
+If the `default_interface` is unset, the value is auto-detected based on the system routing next hop for the mDNS broadcast address (`224.0.0.251`).

-If the next hop cannot be detected or is a loopback address, zeroconf will broadcast on all interfaces.
-If the next hop is a non-loopback address, zeroconf will only broadcast on the default interface.
+If the next-hop cannot be detected or is a loopback address, `zeroconf` will broadcast on all interfaces.
+If the next hop is a non-loopback address, `zeroconf` will only broadcast on the default interface.

 Setting the `default_interface` to `true` or `false` will override the auto detection.